Day 12 of 31 Day Blogging Challenge

 Today is day 12 of the 31 day blogging challenge I’ve been doing.
 If you are interested in reading previous posts, click here.
 I’ve thoroughly enjoyed writing these, even when they are challenging.
 The prompt today is asking what is in my refrigerator.

-Pickles.
 I am a pickle fanatic.
 I eat them all the time on burgers, mix them in tuna.
 Sometimes it is just a really tasty snack too.
-Claussen dill pickles are my favorite.
+Here is my favorite pickle recipe that I make at home all the time.

 Every time I get near the pickle jar, Tigger thinks it is tuna time.
 I drain the juice from my tuna and feed it to him as a snack.
 I don’t even pull the tuna can out of the cabinet until the end because of the chance he will see it and I’m tripping over him in the kitchen.